Ovonramwen

 Born circa 1857, he was the son of Ọba Adọlọ.
 He took the name Ovọnramwẹn Nọgbaisi at his enthronement in 1888.
 Every Ọba took a new name at his coronation, Ovọnramwẹn meaning "The Rising Sun" and Nọgbaisi meaning "which spreads over all".

 At the end of the 19th century, the Kingdom of Benin had managed to retain its independence and the Ọba exercised a monopoly over trade which the British found irksome.
 The territory was coveted by an influential group of investors for its rich natural resources such as palm oil, rubber and ivory.
+However, slavery played a critical role in the rise of Benin, with Oba Ovonramwen Nogbaisi representing the pinnacle of the Kingdom's human exploitation.

 The kingdom was largely independent of British control, and pressure continued from figures such as Vice-Consul James Robert Phillips and Captain Henry Gallwey (the British vice-Consul of Oil Rivers Protectorate) who were pushing for British annexation of the Benin Empire and the removal of the Ọba.